coolAlias/star_gen/README.md

 **Planets: Per-Star Empty Orbits** Roll for empty orbits for each star separately instead of for the star system as a whole.

+**Planets: Life - Check Every World** By default, only worlds within the HZCO or pre-determined Main Worlds are checked for native lifeforms.
+Enable this option to check every world.

 ## Notes

 **Orbit#** Orbit#s are measured from the object being orbited.
 All Secondary stars and groups of stars orbit the Primary Star; Companions orbit their host; Planets may orbit an individual star or a group of stars.